1 Introduction

 head(selected_model_raw$grid_results)

+See that despite selecting as the best a model that inferred the ploidy as 4, the second place inferred as 3 and the likelihood between models don’t differ much.
 For this dataset, standardization is required for better results.
 This step and other downstream steps only make this move evident.

 8.2 Applying to standardized data